Zachary Wentz: All Elite Wrestling / Ring of Honor (2026–present)

+In January 2026, it was reported by Fightful Select that Wentz and the rest of The Rascalz (Dezmond Xavier, Myron Reed, and Trey Miguel) had signed with All Elite Wrestling (AEW).
+On January 14, 2026, at Dynamite: Maximum Carnage, AEW aired a video teasing The Rascalz's arrival.
+The Rascalz (barring Miguel, due to Miguel being released from AEW for past controversial remarks) made their on-screen debut on January 17 at Collision: Maximum Carnage in a backstage interview with Lexy Nair.
+On the January 31 episode of Collision, Wentz and Xavier made their AEW in-ring debut, defeating CRU (Action Andretti and Lio Rush).
+Over the following months, Wentz and his stablemates would challenge for the AEW World Tag Team Championship and the AEW World Trios Championship, as well as appearing for AEW's sister promotion Ring of Honor (ROH).

 Personal life and allegations

 Green was in a relationship with fellow wrestler Kimber Lee that began in 2018.
 The couple got engaged in August 2019 and married the following year, in May 2020.
 Following their separation in 2022, Lee made allegations that Green had domestically assaulted her over a period of time.
 Shortly after these allegations, a photo was posted by Lee showing Green performing a Nazi salute with a moustache similar to that of Adolf Hitler, which led to him being released by WWE.

 As of February 15, 2023, Green has been in a relationship with fellow wrestler Priscilla Kelly.
 They got engaged in October of that same year.